jamiegibney/macsign/README.md

 ## TODO

-- [ ] Add details for obtaining a "Developer Application ID" certificate, which can be an awkward process
+- [ ] Add details for obtaining a "Developer ID Application" certificate, which can be an awkward process
 - [ ] Add a script for generating and signing `.pkg` bundles
 - [ ] Add a script for generating and signing `.dmg` bundles